Planar boundaries and parabolic subgroups: Preliminaries

-Suppose $M = \boundary(G,\mathcal{P})$ is connected.
-Then $M$ is locally connected.
-Furthermore, $M$ has no global cut point if and only if $G$ is finitely generated and does not split relative to $\mathcal{P}$ over a parabolic subgroup. \end{thm}
+Suppose $M$ is connected.
+Then $M$ is a Peano continuum.
+Furthermore, $M$ has no cut point if and only if $G$ does not split relative to $\mathcal{P}$ over a parabolic subgroup, in which case $G$ is finitely generated. \end{thm}

-\begin{proof} Connectedness is characterized in \cite[\S 10]{BowditchRelHyp} in the finitely generated case.
-The proof extends to the general countable case, using essentially the same proof, provided that one replaces the proper $\delta$--hyperbolic space of \cite[Thm.~3.8]{BowditchRelHyp} with the augmented space of \cite[Def.~4.3]{Hruska10RelQC}.

-Assume $M$ is connected.
-Then $G$ admits a (possibly trivial) splitting relative to $\mathcal{P}$ over parabolic subgroups such that all edge groups are finitely generated \cite[\S 3.8]{GuirardelLevitt}.
-Each nonparabolic vertex group $G_v$ is relatively quasiconvex by \cite[Lem.~4.9]{BigdelyWise_Combination}, and thus is hyperbolic relative to finitely generated subgroups.
-In particular, each $G_v$ is finitely generated by \cite{Osin06} and has connected Bowditch boundary \cite[Cor.~4.14]{GuirardelLevitt} that is locally connected by a result of Dasgupta \cite{Dasgupta_Thesis} (proved earlier in a special case by Bowditch \cite[Thm.~1.5]{Bowditch_Peripheral}).
-By Dahmani's combination theorem \cite{Dahmani03Combination}, $M$ satisfies the hypothesis of \cite[Prop.~7.4]{Bowditch_Peripheral} and thus is locally connected.

-If we assume that $G$ is not finitely generated or that $G$ splits relative to $\mathcal{P}$ over a parabolic subgroup, then the splitting above is nontrivial by \cite[\S 3.8]{GuirardelLevitt} and $M$ has a global cut point by \cite{Dahmani03Combination}.
-Conversely, suppose $G$ is finitely generated and does not split relative to $\mathcal{P}$ over a parabolic subgroup.
-Since $M$ is locally connected, \cite[Thm.~9.2]{Bowditch_Peripheral} gives that $M$ has no global cut point. \end{proof}

-\begin{rem}[Changing the peripheral structure] If $(G,\mathcal{P})$ is relatively hyperbolic, one can add finitely many conjugacy classes of maximal, nonparabolic two-ended subgroups to $\mathcal{P}$ to form a new group pair $(G,\mathcal{P}')$ that is again relatively hyperbolic (see Dahmani and Osin \cite{Dahmani03Combination,Osin06_Elementary} and the more general results of Wen-yuan Yang \cite{Yang14_Peripheral}).
-Conversely, if $(G,\mathcal{P}')$ is relatively hyperbolic, and $\mathcal{P}$ is formed from $\mathcal{P}'$ by removing finitely many conjugacy classes of hyperbolic subgroups then $(G,\mathcal{P})$ is relatively hyperbolic.
+\begin{rem}[Changing the peripheral structure] If $(G,\mathcal{P})$ is relatively hyperbolic, one can add finitely many conjugacy classes of maximal, nonparabolic two-ended subgroups to $\mathcal{P}$ to form a new group pair $(G,\mathcal{P}')$ that is again relatively hyperbolic (see Dahmani and Osin \cite{Dahmani03Combination,Osin06_Elementary}).
+Conversely, if $(G,\mathcal{P}')$ is relatively hyperbolic, and $\mathcal{P}$ is formed from $\mathcal{P}'$ by removing finitely many conjugacy classes of two-ended subgroups then $(G,\mathcal{P})$ is relatively hyperbolic.
 For a proof, see \Drutu--Sapir \cite{DrutuSapirTreeGraded} if $G$ is finitely generated and Matsuda--Oguni--Yamagata \cite{Matsudarel} in general.
-(These works also contain a significant generalization, for which the claimed result is a special case.)

 The Bowditch boundary does change when one changes the peripheral structure, as shown in a general setting by Wen-yuan Yang \cite{Yang14_Peripheral}.
 For instance, if one adds finitely many conjugacy classes of maximal two-ended nonparabolic subgroups to $\mathcal{P}$, then the new boundary $\partial(G, \mathcal{P}')$ is obtained from $\partial(G, \mathcal{P})$ by identifying the limit set of each $P \in \mathcal{P}' \setminus \mathcal{P}$ in $\partial(G, \mathcal{P})$ to a point.
 See Dahmani \cite{Dahmani03Combination} for related results. \end{rem}